Commodore 1541: Hardware

-The 1541's PCB consists mainly of a 6502 CPU, two 6522 VIA chips, and 2k of work RAM.
-Up to 48k of RAM can be added; this is mainly useful for defeating copy protection schemes since an entire disk track could be loaded into drive RAM, while the standard 2k only accommodates a few sectors (theoretically eight, but some of the RAM was used by CBM DOS as work space).
+The 1541's PCB consists mainly of a 6502 CPU, two 6522 VIA chips, and 2 KB of work RAM.
+Up to 48 KB of RAM can be added; this is mainly useful for defeating copy protection schemes since an entire disk track could be loaded into drive RAM, while the standard 2 KB only accommodates a few sectors (theoretically eight, but some of the RAM was used by CBM DOS as work space).
 Some Commodore users use 1541s as an impromptu math coprocessor by uploading math-intensive code to the drive for background processing.

 Interface

 The 1541 uses a proprietary serialized derivative of the IEEE-488 parallel interface, found in previous disk drives for the PET/CBM range of personal and business computers, but when the VIC-20 was in development, a cheaper alternative to the expensive IEEE-488 cables was sought.
 To ensure a ready supply of inexpensive cabling for its home computer peripherals, Commodore chose standard DIN connectors for the serial interface.
 Disk drives and other peripherals such as printers connect to the computer via a daisy chain setup, necessitating only a single connector on the computer itself.